Do you feel like it’s impossible to get ahead? Are you tired of seeing a goose egg in your savings every month? Let’s get you back on track.

 - 529 College Savings Plan – If you have kids and want to help them save for college, a 529 College Savings Plan may be the way to go.
 The rules are different in each state, but in my home state of Indiana, we get a 20% tax credit up to $1,000 every year.
 Check to see if a 529 plan makes sense for your state.

 - Education Savings Accounts – Another option is a Coverdell Education Savings Account.
 Like 529 plans, these accounts allow the money in your college savings to grow tax free, provided they are withdrawn for qualified expenses.

 - Cash Savings – Don’t forget to save cash too.
 While you don’t want to hold onto too much cash, having some money that is extremely liquid is a good thing.
 Of course, you want to earn as much interest as possible on that money.
-Try parking it in a high yield savings account and earn over 100x more than you might with a traditional bank.
+Try parking it in a spot with a high yield savings account, like they have at CIT Bank.
+(Follow the link to read our review.)
+With these types of accounts, you may be able to earn 100x more than with some traditional savings accounts.